Working in Market - Japan

 Japan has a highly regulated travel distribution system, with three levels of travel agencies.
 The major operators in the Japan travel market are involved in all levels of the distribution system.
 Traditionally, the key focus for Australia has been wholesale package tour divisions of the General Travel Agents (GTAs).
 However, increasing focus is being placed on the Free and Independent Travel (FIT) segment, as Japanese outbound travellers mature.
 The evolution of the Japanese travel industry into a more themed, consumer-oriented sector is expected to continue.

 - Wholesalers compete for retail business as most have a retail chain under the same brand.
-Major wholesalers provide national coverage by distributing packages through their own retail outlets as well as franchised external agencies.
+Major wholesalers provide packages through their own retail outlets or franchised agencies.

 - First Level Agencies: General Travel Agencies (GTAs) provide package, wholesale and retail services for international and domestic tours.
 They generally have the following: